No genuine search for the truth is alien to the life of faith. As part of Notre Dame's mission, these words guide our academic and spiritual lives.

 Our Catholic faith not only informs our pursuit of truth, it is part of everything we do on campus.
 That’s why community service isn’t just a hallmark of Notre Dame.
 It’s a way of life.
 Service to others is how we live out our faith.
 Notre Dame students bring a concern for those in need, a commitment to helping, and a desire to give more than take, to everything they do.
 So, whatever your passion, you’ll find a way to put it to use for the greater good.

 Will Smith '19 volunteers his time with primary school students at the Robinson Community Learning Center in South Bend.

 Notre Dame represents much that is best and most generous in the American tradition.

-Since 1993, the Alliance for Catholic Education (ACE) has helped transform Catholic schools across the country and provides elementary and secondary school students and teachers with valuable resources.
+The Alliance for Catholic Education (ACE) places more than 180 college graduates in over 120 parochial schools throughout the United States and provides elementary and secondary school students and teachers with valuable resources.

 A long tradition of athleticism and service gives student-athletes one more way to give back.
 The Bengal Bouts men’s boxing tournament has raised money for Holy Cross Missions in Bangladesh for more than 80 years.
 The Baraka Bouts women’s boxing club contributes to the Holy Cross Missions in East Africa.